-Any other source node should transmit directly to the sink (with an associated transmit power equal to 8W).
-When p = 1 this sums up to 76W needed for packet transmission and 10.5W spent for packet reception, resulting in an overall energy consumption of 86.5W.2 generated traffic.
-The average end-to-end packet latency and the minimum time needed to deliver all the generated packets (schedule length T) are reported in Table 1.
+Any other source node should transmit directly to the sink (with an associated transmit power equal to 8 W).
+When p = 1 this sums up to 76 W needed for packet transmission and 10.5 W spent for packet reception, resulting in an overall power expenditure of 86.5 W.2

+As explained above, in addition to minimizing the total energy consumption we have also tried to decrease the time to deliver all packets, and also to limit the number of additional relay nodes.
+It is thus interesting to look at the average end-to-end latency performance to assess the effectiveness of our scheme in scheduling the generated traffic.
+The average end-to-end packet latency and the minimum time needed to deliver all the generated packets (schedule length T) are reported in Tables 1,2.
 Note that a lower bound for T is given by the total number of generated packets $|S| \times p$ plus one propagation delay.
 In all cases considered, the total delay measured in our experiments is at most 100% larger than this minimum value.
 This additional time is due to the fact that, although the optimum schedule would ideally correspond to the sink continuously receiving packets, this is not always possible due to the need to maintain the interference constraints when scheduling concurrent transmissions, which is made especially challenging here by the long propagation delays.
 More importantly, the difference in the time needed to propagate packets over the different links requires a careful schedule to try to reduce the sink idle times while avoiding simultaneous receptions.